RunningMSN/CycleTrack/README.md

 ## Current TODO List:
  * Make school list page mobile friendly
  * Add functional line and bar graphs to visualization
- * Figure out what to do with visualizations on mobile devices, probably just make message that not available
  * Fix bug caused by generating graphs without any data